chrisqhzhang/UNiVERSE/README.md

 # ♥ UNiVERSE ♥
-An opuscule about a chill floating journey in a wild dreaming space.
+An opuscule about a chill drifting journey in a wild dreaming space.

 Solo game design & dev.